Kunchan Nambiar

 Kunchan Nambiar was a prominent Malayalam poet of the 18th century (1705-1770).
 Apart from being a prolific poet, Nambiar is also famous as the originator of the dance art form of Thullall, most of his works were written for use in Thullal performances.
 Social criticism wrapped in humour is the hallmark of his works.
-Nambiar is one of the foremost comedians in Malayalam.
+Nambiar is one of the foremost comedians in Malayalam, and he belongs to the Ambalavasi community.